muneneisaka/node-batch-image-cropper/README.md

 ### Dependencies

 - You need Node installed in your environment
-- npm packages required: express, sharp and nodemon (for dev auto-restart)
+- npm packages required: express, sharp, morgan-body and nodemon (for dev auto-restart)

 ### Installing